chloeloveland/obsidian-backup/Kanban/1034 assessment 3 checking.md

 ## To do

-- [ ] 4 ways of storing graph that work
 - [ ] check stochastic follows pseudocode
 - [ ] check distrib follows pseudocode
 - [ ] maybe retry optimising distributive